civol/HDLRuby/tuto/tutorial_sw.md

  4. [How to add parallelism to your algorithms.](#4-how-to-add-parallelism-to-your-algorithms)

-Then, the following section will introduce advanced concepts about hardware design and HDLruby:
+Then, the following section will introduce advanced concepts about hardware design and HDLRuby:

  5. [Toward lower level hardware design: the processes.](#5-toward-lower-level-hardware-design-the-processes)